 F. Recovery

 The VAT charged during a given month on sales of property and on the supply of services constitutes the VAT debit for the month.
 The VAT incurred during a given month on purchases of property, the receipt of services and imports constitutes the VAT credit for that month.
+For VAT incurred on a purchase to be creditable, the invoice must be genuine and valid and must comply with all the necessary formalities, unless the purchaser paid the invoice with a nominal check and on the back of the check the payor wrote the tax ID number of the seller and the invoice number.
+In these circumstances, the VAT paid may still be creditable provided the seller remitted it to the SII; the invoice is deemed false if the payor does not meet these requirements.
+There are special, simplified rules for small VAT taxpayers, although the special regime is not available to legal entities.

-To be creditable, the payor must show that the purchase is directly related to its business and that the VAT is separately stated in the relevant invoice and entered in the taxpayer’s books.
+For the VAT paid to be creditable, the payor must also show that the purchase concerned is directly related to its business and that the VAT is separately stated in the relevant invoice and entered in the taxpayer’s books.
 The SII may determine the amount of the taxpayer’s VAT debits if, for any reason, the taxpayer cannot determine it.
 To that end, the SII may use the margins obtained by other taxpayers undertaking a similar activity.
 If the impossibility to determine the VAT debit is due to force majeure, the taxpayer may request from the SII a six-month postponement to gather all the documentary evidence to file the monthly VAT returns affected by this circumstance.
 The taxpayer must pay its monthly VAT liability based on the VAT it has charged to its customers, even if the VAT charged exceeds the correct amount; however, the taxpayer may rectify the situation by issuing a credit note to the customer in the month in question or during the following month.

 The VAT taxpayer must credit its monthly VAT credits against its monthly VAT debits.
 The amount of the VAT debit that exceeds the VAT credit is the VAT due in that month.
 If, on the other hand, during a given month, the VAT credit exceeds the VAT debit, the excess VAT credit may be carried forward to the following month.